threader/PC-Tuning/docs/physical-setup.md

 - Disable the integrated GPU if not in use

 - Windows 7 requires CSM/Compatibility Support Module & the OpROMs to be enabled, disable it if configuring Windows 8+.
-Typically, only the storage and PCI OpROMs are required but you can enable all of them if unsure
+Typically, only the storage & PCI OpROMs are required but you can enable all of them if unsure

 - Disable Secure Boot